iamkirankumaryadav/Library/Data Science/Missing Data.md

 df['Sales'].fillna(0)
 ```

-### Data Leakage
+## Data Leakage
-- Data was accidentally shared from the train set to the test set.
+- Data accidentally used from outside the training dataset (future data) to build the model.
+- The model learns pattern it shouldn't have access during prediction.
+- Leads to overfitting and inflated accuracy on training / validation datasets.

+### Common Causes
+- Imputation on testing set using fit_transform(): Learns (mean, median, mode) from test dataset instead of predicting.
+- Feature Engineering using target variable: Creating a feature that uses the target data.
+- Future Data: Using future data in time series forecasting.
+- Cross Validation mistakes: Preprocssing applied before splitting into train / test split.

+### Preventive Measures
+- Always fit preprocessing steps (Imputation, Scailing, and Encoding) only on training dataset, then transform test dataset.
+- Avoid using target reference into feature creation.
+- For time series ensure training dataset is ordered according to timestamp chronology.

-### Disadvantage
+### Imputation Disadvantage
-- Imputation can alter the distribution and statistics of the dataset.
+- Alters the distribution and statistical properties of the dataset.
 - **Statistical Properties:** Mean, median, mode, variance, and standard deviation of the sample.
 - Imputation might introduce skewness or new outliers in the dataset.
-- Imputation changes the correlation between features and the impact of independent variables on the target variable.
+- Imputation changes the correlation between the independent variables and target variable.
+Impacting model accuracy.

-<h3 name="assign">3.
-Assign a Unique Category (Categorical Data) | Flag (Numeric Value)</h3>
+<h2 name="assign">3.
+Assign a Unique Category (Categorical Data) | Flag (Numeric Value)</h2>

 - Assign a unique category for missing data or use a "Missing" flag (binary flag)
 - Flag the numeric missing data with -1 or 0 to creates a clear distinction between missing and non-missing data.

-<h3 name="predict">4.
-Predict Missing Value</h3>
+<h2 name="predict">4.
+Predict Missing Value</h2>

-- Multivariate imputation: Fill missing data by predicting from other features.
+- Fill the missing data by predicting from other features.
 - Use non-missing rows as the train set and missing rows as the test set.
 - Interpolation: Predict missing values based on time or date ranges (used in time series).